Deadly crash shuts down Highway 152 in Los Banos

-Los Banos police shut down a major highway connecting the Central Valley to the Bay Area because of a deadly crash just before 4 a.m.
+Los Banos police shut down a major highway connecting the Central Valley to the Bay Area because of a deadly crash just before 4 a.m., but they're reopening it at about 9:30 a.m.

-They're investigating a crash on Highway 152 at 10th St. with major injuries and at least one death.
+They're investigating a crash on Highway 152 at 10th St. with at least one death and four other major injuries.

-Traffic right in the heart of Los Banos is stopped in both directions and drivers will have to find detours around the road closure for the time being.
+Traffic right in the heart of Los Banos was blocked in both directions and drivers had to find detours around the road closure for more than five hours.

+Los Banos police are not releasing any other details about the crash right now.

 Deadly crash shuts down Highway 152 in Los Banos